Los Angeles Post Traumatic Stress Disorder Attorney

 Post traumatic stress is marked by symptoms like recurring flashbacks, nightmares, hyper vigilance, irritability, “jumpiness” or being easily startled, an extreme fear of the event happening again, loss of sleep, and depression.
 Victims of violent crime, abuse, and accidents often report symptoms of PTSD for years following the event that caused it.

 One of the most difficult parts of getting SSD benefits is completing the application.
 The Social Security Administration (SSA) is notorious for denying applications from individuals who actually qualify for benefits.
 The reason is because of the SSA’s strict application standards.
 A person claiming PTSD must include proof of the affliction in the application, and submitting wrong or inadequate proof can lead to a quick denial.

 When PTSD impacts a person’s ability to work, the person may qualify for Social Security Disability (SSD) benefits.
 SSD benefits are awarded independently of any other benefit programs, so even veterans receiving or who have been denied compensation from the Department of Veterans Affairs can qualify for separate SSD benefits.

 If you suffer from PTSD, you may qualify for Social Security disability but to ensure your Los Angeles claim is successful the diagnosis must be properly medically documented.
 The Social Security Administration will want to review your medical records, including hospital records and clinic notes from physicians, therapists, and counselors.
 It will need to be proven that there are work-related limitations caused by your PTSD.
+The SSA will need as much proof as possible.
 You must have medically documented evidence of one of the following:

 – severe distress from recurrent, intrusive memories of a trauma